A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories

 \subsection{Clustering on Latent Space with Autoencoder}

 Here, we study clustering the latent space representation of trajectories, obtained by recurrent autoencoder.
-For this purpose, we extract three types of scenarios: cut-ins, left- and right drive-by, as shown in Fig. \ref{fig:labeledtrajs}.
+For this purpose, we extract three types of scenarios: cut-in, left drive-by and right drive-by, as shown in Fig. \ref{fig:labeledtrajs}.

 Drive-by occurs much more frequently.
-Thus, the cut-in set contains less trajectories compared to the drive-by set.
-To address this issue, we do oversampling for the cut-in set and undersampling for the drive-by set.
-Then, we train the autoencoder and encode all the trajectories, this step converts all trajectories to fixed-size vectors.
+Thus, the cut-in set contains fewer trajectories compared to the drive-by set.
+To address this issue, we do oversampling for the cut-in set and undersampling for the drive-by sets.
+Then, we train the autoencoder and encode all the trajectories.
+This step converts all trajectories to fixed-size vectors.
 Even though the resultant latent space representations are fixed-size, they are still high dimensional.
 Thus, it might be challenging to cluster them directly with distance-based algorithms such as K-means or DBSCAN.
 Therefore, we reduce the dimensionality with methods such as Principal Component Analysis (PCA) and t-SNE.
-Finally, we apply the clustering method (e.g., DBSCAN\cite{DBSCAN}) and analyze the results.
+Finally, we apply the clustering method (e.g., DBSCAN\cite{ester1996density}) and analyze the results.
 The procedure is described in Fig. \ref{AE-clustering-scheme}, where the encoder part is the same for all trajectories and $p_i$ represents lateral and longitudinal positions in our case.
 In this way, each trajectory is mapped to a two-dimensional representation.